-I made an enjoyable trip to Twin Falls a couple of years ago.
+I made an enjoyable trip to Twin Falls in 2014, just before I took up drone flying.

 From that experience, I knew that some of the sites there could be explored in a different way using drones.